 The side profile of the Devil S is truly devilish, with a very balanced aesthetic appeal.
 The rider sits very low as the seating position is protected by the frame.

 Are there airbags?
 I guess so.
 They have to.
 Ok.
-For me this Husqvarna would like a hardened motorcyclist: just get used to it.
+For me, this Husqvarna would like that to an inveterate motorcyclist: just get used to it.

-This concept clearly expresses the opinions of its designer: one day there will no longer be any “uncovered” motorcycles, or they will be a pure exception.
+This concept clearly expresses the opinions of its designer: one day there will be no more "discovered" bikes, or they will be a pure exception.